dariosalvi78/pIoT-JS/README.md

 # pIoT-JS
-pico/personal Internet of Things, javascript server to be run with node.js
+pico/personal Internet of Things, a javascript server that collects data from pIoT nodes, shows plots and runs rules

-#Prerequisites:
+## Prerequisites:

 - serialport (npm install serialport)
 - servi (npm install servi)
 - winston (npm install winston)

+you can also load all dependencies by calling npm install

+## Run:

+call `node piot.js`